MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-Variable.md

 ## DESCRIPTION

-The `New-Variable` cmdlet creates a new variable in Windows PowerShell.
+The `New-Variable` cmdlet creates a new variable in PowerShell.
 You can assign a value to the variable while creating it or assign or change the value after it is created.

 You can use the parameters of `New-Variable` to set the properties of the variable, set the scope of a variable, and determine whether variables are public or private.